paralax/ColossalOpera/intermediate/unique_county_names.md

 # Output Description

-Your program should emit the unique county (or county equivalent) name as pairs of abbreviated state name (e.g. "AL") and county name (e.g. "Polk County").
+Your program should emit the unique county (or county equivalent) name as pairs of abbreviated state name (e.g. "AL") and county name (e.g. "Polk County") for the 50 US states.